Rahul-Pargi/IR_Project01/README.md

 # Information Retrieval System on Gaming StackExchange

 ## 📌 Project Overview
+📌 Project Overview

-This project is the **assignment project for the M.Tech Information Retrieval course**.
+This project is the **assignment for the M.Tech Information Retrieval course**, part of the **AI program at NIT Agartala**.
  It focuses on building and evaluating an Information Retrieval (IR) System using data from [Gaming StackExchange](https://gaming.stackexchange.com/).
 The system processes, indexes, and retrieves relevant questions and answers to simulate real-world information-seeking scenarios.

 The project demonstrates practical applications of IR concepts such as indexing, querying, ranking, and evaluation.
 The final evaluation uses a set of 20 manually selected queries, categorized by topics and query lengths, to measure system performance.

 ---